I love this treasure, our children love it, and I think that you'll love it too! See Chuck Resor's videos below that show how to use it.

 the order in which the activities were performed, etc.

-Students motivated by automatic display of results at the end of each activity and by later "reviewability" of 9 activities by parent or teacher.
+Students motivated by automatic display of results at the end of each primary math game and by later "reviewability" of 9 activities by parent or teacher.

 Extremely efficient use of students' time.